socketsupply/ltp/README.md

 # ltp

-A high performance, readable, and maintainable, in-place encoding format.

-An "in-place" format is designed so that you can read out individual fields without needing to a) examine every byte, and b) without needing to create a data structure.
+ltp is a parseless copyfree binary encoding format.
+This means that you can read a field out of ltp encoded data without

+  a) inspecting every byte.
+  b) going through a complicated state machine.
+  c) creating another in memory data structure.

+it's inspired by capt'n'proto, but much simpler.

 ## Motivation

 High performance and simplicity usually go together.
 We often think of high performance as "more power".
-With, for example, a car, you can put in a larger engine and burn more fuel, faster.
+To make a car go faster, you can fit a larger engine and burn more fuel, faster.
 But with software, that's wrong.
 To make software faster you can only take away unnecessary work.
 Often, something designed for simplicity is quite fast, because simplicity must also avoid unnecessary work.
 We also like simplicity because it makes it _faster to understand_.
+(again, because you don't have to understand the unnecessary parts)

 A format such as JSON may appear simple, because it is so familiar.
 But parsing json text into a data structure involves quite a lot of extra work.
-One aspect of the work is examining each byte in the input, switching between states, escaping characters, etc. Another significant aspect is transforming the flat bytes into a data structure, (which means the garbage collector must get involved) Often, we parse a json object, and then only access one or two fields.
+One aspect of the work is examining each byte in the input, switching between states that represent escape characters, nesting level, etc.
+Another significant aspect is transforming the flat bytes into a data structure, (which means the garbage collector must get involved) Often, we parse a json object, and then only access one or two fields, but to do that we recreated another representation of the object as a data structure in memory, then threw it away.

+That's not environmentally friendly!

 If there are a lot of data moving through the system this parsing and data structure building can be very significant.
 People say that the JSON parsing libraries built into your system are well optimized, and are fast.
-They may well be fast compared to other JSON libraries, but they still include a lot of uncessary work.
+They may well be fast compared to other JSON libraries, or to other encoding formats based around the same idea, but they still include a lot of uncessary work.

 `ltp` can be pronounced like "litup" or LTP.
 The joke was that it's "lieutenant proto", lieutenant being a lower rank than captain.